4GeeksAcademy/react-tutorial-exercises/exercises/04.1-conditional-rendering/README.es.md

 }

 <div className={`alert ${colorClasses[props.color]}`} role="alert">
-  This is a primary alert-check it out!
+  This is a primary alert - check it out!
 </div>
 ```